Idowuilekura/data2bots_dataengr_assesment/README.md

 ```

 This command will start all the services defined in the `docker-compose.yml` file.
 Airflow will be accessible through the web interface, which you can access using the specified URL.

+To run the pipeline manually, follow these steps:

+1. **Login into the Airflow Webserver**: Open your web browser and navigate to the Airflow Webserver using the provided URL: `http://your-airflow-server-address:8080`.

+2. **Authenticate**: Enter the following credentials to log in to the Airflow Webserver:
+   Username: `airflow`
+   Password: `airflow`

+3. **Access the DAG**: Once logged in, you will be taken to the Airflow dashboard.
+Look for the `abc_etl_dag` in the list of available Directed Acyclic Graphs (DAGs).

+4. **Trigger the DAG**: Click on the `abc_etl_dag` to access its details.
+You will see various buttons and options related to the DAG.

+5. **Manually Start the DAG**: Look for the play button or "Trigger DAG" button.
+Click on it to manually start the DAG execution.

+6. **Monitor the Progress**: After triggering the DAG, you can monitor its progress in the Airflow UI.
+You will see the individual tasks being executed, and their statuses will be updated in real-time.

+7. **View Results**: Once the DAG run is completed, you can view the results and logs of each task to check for any issues or errors that may have occurred during the execution.

+Remember that the steps and options in the Airflow Webserver interface may vary slightly based on the version and configuration of your Airflow installation.
+Make sure you have the necessary permissions to trigger the DAG if you are running in a shared environment.

 ## Additional Notes